Chrisch2410/RoboND-Rover-Project/README.md

                             )
                            ).astype(np.float)   # all BGR numbers are float
 ```
+We will need to flip the Y axis to match the video orintation.

 <p align="center"> <img src="./output/ground_truth.jpg"> </p>

 ## 4.9 Reading Recorded Data

-CSV file generated from the Rover Simulator Recorder will be having the following data columns:
+When recording data, CSV file generated from the Rover Simulator Recorder will be having the following data columns:

-(Path, SteerAngle, Throttle, Brake, Speed, X_Position, Y_Position, Pitch, Yaw, Roll)
+* Path
+* SteerAngle
+* Throttle
+* Brake
+* Speed
+* X_Position
+* Y_Position
+* Pitch
+* Yaw
+* Roll

 Number of rows will depend on how long the recording was done. for each row there will be one captured image in /IMG subfolder.

-You can pick one of the following datasets:

-rec1_dataset
-rec2_dataset
-test_dataset
-In [9]:
+I have recorded two datasets rec1_dataset and rec2_dataset in additon to the provided test_dataset.
+I used the short version rec1_dataset for fast testing of changes then when sure I use the long version rec2_dataset.

+following code is reading the dataset and storing it in a dataframe:

 ```python
 csv_path = '../rec2_dataset/robot_log.csv'            # path to CSV file